bbonsign/pandoc_resume/markdown/resume.md

 June 2020 - August 2020
 :   **Developer Intern at [McKinney](https://mckinney.com/)** (Durham, NC)

     I was the summer developer intern for the McKinney advertising agency.
-Because of my background, I worked closely with multiple departments, primarily media analytics, creative technology, and the web development team.
-The position was entirely remote due to Covid precautions, but was executed efficiently thanks to attentive communication through Zoom, Slack, and BitButcket.
+Because of my background, I worked closely with multiple departments: media analytics, creative technology, and web development.
+The position was remote due to Covid precautions, but was executed efficiently thanks to attentive communication through Zoom, Slack, and BitButcket.

     * Developed responsive website template using Wordpress and Vue.js to streamline the process of submitting advertising campaigns to awards shows

-    * Applied causal impact analysis models to analyze the effectiveness of ad campaigns for clients and helped develop an internal Flask app to streamline this analysis
+    * Applied causal impact analysis models using Pandas to analyze the effectiveness of ad campaigns for clients and helped develop an internal Flask app to streamline this analysis

-    * Applied GAN machine learning models to experiment with creative applications for the agency to use in ad campaigns
+    * Applied GAN machine learning models to experiment with creative applications for the agency to use in ad campaigns.
+Used StyleGAN, Google Colab, and PIL as tools

 Jan 2020 - April 2020